Liverpool face up to long season without Van Dijk | Malay Mail

 Liverpool’s top scorer Mohamed Salah tweeted: “I wish you a speedy recovery big man.”

-Van Dijk has been pivotal to Liverpool’s resurgence since making a then world record £75 million (RM402.57 million) move for a defender from Southampton in January 2018.
+Van Dijk has been pivotal to Liverpool’s resurgence since making a then world record £75 million (RM404 million) move for a defender from Southampton in January 2018.

 The 29-year-old has started the last 94 league games to bring a defensive solidity that was lacking during Klopp’s first two years at Anfield.